shoeffner/openccg-gum-cooking/README.md

     pip install git+https://github.com/shoeffner/openccg-gum-cooking

+On Windows, we had troubles getting owlready2 directly from the setup.py, this you can use the following command to install it:

+    pip install -r requirements.txt

+### Converting owls

 To convert our ontologies to the types.xml, either run `make`, if you have make available (on UNIXes), or run:

     owl2types --output english-cooking/types.xml \